Themekraft/wc4bp/readme.txt

 9. Admin menu options

 == Changelog ==
+= 3.3.8 7 Jul 2019 =
+* Fixed the message posted in the Activity stream when a logged out user bought or comment product.
+In this case the message will start by `A guest ...`.
+* Removed the redefine function `is_order_received_page` now this check is trough a filter from WooCommerce.
+* Updated Freemius sdk to version 2.3.0.
+* Added the new option to join to the beta channel of the plugin.

 = 3.3.7 4 Jun 2019 =
 * Removed the noise message to Activate your account.